Pharmacy Technician Programs Committee (PTPC)

 Ex-Officio, Non-Voting Members:

-- CCAPP Executive Director and COO (1 member)
+- CCAPP Chief Executive Officer (1 member)

-- CCAPP Coordinator, Pharmacy Technician Programs Accreditation (1 member
+- CCAPP Coordinator, Pharmacy Technician Programs Accreditation (1 member)

 Recruitment and Selection of Appointees:

 The Board sends a Call for Nominees to the partnering organization.
 The Call for Nominees lists required qualifications to achieve the required composition of the committee, as well as desired qualification to achieve a suitable mix of other skills and attributes in the committee as a whole.
-The partnering organization solicits and advances, to CCAPP, the letter of interest/CV of 3 nominees for each of its vacat/to-be vacated positions.
+The partnering organization solicits and advances, to CCAPP, the letter of interest/CV of 3 nominees for each of its vacant/to-be vacated positions.
 Upon receiving the list of nominees from the partnering organization, the CCAPP Executive Committee identifies the most suitable nominee for each position and the Executive Committee recommends that the Board appoints the individual(s) to the committee.

 2 years, renewable for 2 additional terms of 2 years each (6 years total) upon completion of the first appointment.